Who's Behind Listverse?

 One of the cats, named Storm, was sold to Roy Cooper, the Indiana tattoo artist who gave Tyson his famous facial markings.
 Cooper kept three other tigers at the shop.
 The USDA later seized all of them for being kept in poor conditions.

-When Mike appeared on Conan O’Brien’s show in 2013, he reminisced about his time with his tigers, recounting one time when one cat went to “give him a kiss” and accidentally headbutted him, knocking out his gold teeth.
-He claims that he would love to have another tiger but admits he would have to keep it at a private compound—his wife would never allow it around the children.
+When Mike appeared on Conan O’Brien’s show in 2013, he reminisced about his time with his tigers, recounting one time when one cat went to “give him a kiss” and accidentally headbutted him, He claims that he would love to have another tiger but admits he would have to keep it at a private compound—his wife would never allow it around the children.

 1The Fan Letter